Miss BumBum Suzy Cortez Spreads Legs, Then Goes Bunny Dominatrix On Her Knees In X-Rated New Video

 Hot HOT HOT !!!
 Preview!!! hello my loves new super hot video, to have full Hot version access to the platform https://onlyfans.com/suzycortez ????
 VÍDEOMAKER @davealmeiida PHOTO @fotografodaviborges ———————————————————————Hola mis amores nuevo video super caliente, para tener acceso a la versión completa de vido en mi plataforma https://onlyfans.com/suzycortez ????
 VÍDEOMAKER @davealmeiida #missbumbumword2019 MAKE UP @hrnoivas producao @ackonwear

-The video quickly racked up views: over 37,000 were clocked in the space of five hours.
-As Suzy had said in her caption, the post was a “preview,” with eager fans wanting to see more encouraged to head over to her website.
+The video quickly racked up views.
+Over 37,000 were clocked in the space of five hours.
+As Suzy said in her caption, the post was a “preview.”
+Eager fans who wanted to see more were encouraged to head over to her website.

-The video posted today did seem to include multiple sides to this social media sensation.
+The video did seem to include multiple sides to this social media sensation.
 While the sexy feel was prominent, the sporty vibe that seems a part of Suzy’s identity wasn’t entirely gone.
-Suzy was seen with boxing gloves as she showcased her muscles and curves, with her love of the outdoors also seen.
+Suzy was seen with boxing gloves as she showcased her muscles and curves.
+Her love of the outdoors was also seen.

 Fans wishing to see more of Suzy should follow her Instagram.